optimobile/coai-dashboard/33_AGENT_COUNCIL_TECHNICAL_SPEC.md

 ## Overview

-The COAI 33-Agent Council is a **Byzantine fault-tolerant (BFT) voting system** that uses 33 independent AI agents to evaluate AI safety incidents, compliance assessments, and policy proposals.
+The CSOAI 33-Agent Council is a **Byzantine fault-tolerant (BFT) voting system** that uses 33 independent AI agents to evaluate AI safety incidents, compliance assessments, and policy proposals.
 The system achieves consensus through distributed voting with a 2/3 majority requirement (22 out of 33 votes).

 ---